J Visa

 • Sponsors must find positions for all participants before they arrive in the U.S.;

-• Eligible summer camps must be accredited, a member in good standing of the American Camp Association, affiliated with a nationally recognized nonprofit organization, or inspected, evaluated, and approved by the sponsor;
+• Eligible summer camps must be accredited, maintain good standing with the American Camp Association, be affiliated with a nationally recognized nonprofit organization, or be inspected, evaluated, and approved by the sponsor.

 • Before the participant’ departure to the U.S., sponsors should provide them with information on their duties and responsibilities as a camp counselor, contractual obligations about accepting a camp counselor position, and information on financial compensation;